Liam Challoner

 How do I opt in for free listings?

 This depends if you already have Merchant Center set up for your business already.
 If not, you will be prompted to enable free listings when signing up.
-Assuming you do have Merchant Center set up already, click “Products”, then select the feed you wish to enable free listings for, click settings and tick the “Free listings” box underneath the “Destinations” section.
+Assuming you do have Merchant Center set up already, click “Free listings” within the “MARKETING” section of the menu, then follow the prompts to enable free listings to show.

 How do I track performance of free listings?

-In Google Merchant Center you can easily track results within the “Performance” section.
-Just make sure you filter to show ‘Free listings’.
+In Google Merchant Center Next you can easily track results within the “ANALYTICS” section of the lefthand menu navigation and then clicking “Products”.
+Just make sure you filter traffic to show “Organic” only.

 In Google Search Console, you can view more information about specific keywords and landing pages driving traffic and impressions through free listings.
 Within the performance section, add a “Search appearance” filter for “Merchant listings” to see these results.